>:FTS

 Several months ago, I was hanging out with some friends of mine who were reminiscing about introductory children’s drawing program KidPix.
 I had never heard of it, but a brief Wikipedia dive demonstrated to me that KidPix was - like a lot of children’s software of its time - aesthetically married to a more creative and playful vision of computing than most software is today.

 With that in mind, I suppose it’s appropriate that I stumbled upon jsKidPix while sorting by random on Neocities only a few weeks after that fateful conversation. jsKidPix is a feature-complete version of KidPix 1.0. that works entirely in your browser.
-I was initially overwhelmed by its period-authentic user interface, and after accidentally placing a stamp in a random place my feeble software developer brain was scanning around for an undo button so I could fix my “mistake” - before I realized that I was completely missing the point.
-The point of KidPix is to place a bunch of stamps in random places, draw some swiggly lines, press save, and call it a day.
-I highly recommend you get in touch with your inner child by doing the same.
-I’ve linked the masterpiece I ended up creating here - if you make something that you think is cool or funny, feel free to send it my way, and I’ll try to include the best ones in the next issue.
+I was initially overwhelmed by its period-authentic user interface, and after accidentally placing a stamp in a random place, my feeble software developer brain was scanning around for an undo button so I could fix my “mistake” - before I realized that I was completely missing the point.

 >: let’s see paul allen’s website.

 One such site is End Of The 1980s, which is a fansite dedicated to the writings of author Bret Easton Ellis.
 Though there’s information about all of Ellis’s novels, the clear focus and aesthetic inspiration of the site is American Psycho.
-The site’s aptly-named “goodies” page contains a wealth of links to behind-the-scenes material, links to further reading, and most impressively, a great deal of supplementary articles that provide context for the aforementioned goodies.
+The site’s aptly-named “goodies” page contains a wealth of links to behind-the-scenes material, further reading, and most impressively, a great deal of supplementary articles that provide context for the aforementioned goodies.
 There’s also the site’s attached forum, “Yale Club,” in which you can hang out with other BEE fans, theorize about his books, and share your business cards.
 Amazing stuff.

 >: this month’s literature: the article that got me into this mess